5 mistakes to avoid with Product Tours

 #5 - Lack of attribution

-Last but not least, don’t set up your tours without a plan to understand if they’re working.
+Last but not least, don’t set up your demos without a plan to understand if they’re working.

 This isn’t as simple as putting it on your website and seeing how many people complete the tour.

-We typically see some of our best performing tours have a ~60-70% completion rate (no joke).
+We typically see some of our best performing demos have a ~60-70% completion rate (no joke).

 What do we mean by “best performing”?